donnmaldonado/magic_sheets/README.md

 # 🪄 MagicSheets

 MagicSheets is a generative AI-powered platform that helps educators, parents, and students quickly create and customize worksheets for K–12 learning.
-Users can generate worksheets by topic, type (e.g. multiple choice, short answer), and complexity—then refine them, regenerate with special instructions, and save or share them with the community.
+Users can generate worksheets by topic, type (e.g. multiple choice, short answer), and complexity, then refine them, regenerate with special instructions, and save or share them with the community.

 ## 🚀 Features